TwoAndMore/word-learning/README.md

 The main idea is that the user enters some words and their translation, the user enters a certain number of words into the dictionary and then can check whether he remembers them.
+Also, you can see your test history.

 [DEMO LINK](https://twoandmore.github.io/word-learning/)